samanthamorco/paperclip-app/README.md

     end
   end

-  private

-  def photo_params
-    params.permit(:image, :title)
 end
-end
 ```

-Here we're taking advantage of strong parameters to assure that only the image and title attributes save to the database, but otherwise the controller looks the same as any other controller would.
+The controller looks the same as any other controller would.
+Basically, save whatever params you are passing through.

 ## Displaying the images